• Skip to primary navigation

 • 💬 Reviews

-• Pumpkin is filled with all kinds of vitamins and minerals that are good for dogs.
-Carotenoids are great for their skin and eyes.
-Vitamin E is good for their hearts and has anti-inflamatory properties.
+• Pumpkin is filled with all kinds of stuff that’s good for dogs.
+It’s an excellent source of fiber, which can aid upset tummies and even naturally express their anal glands.
+(Yay for no boot scootin’ booties!)
+But that’s not all—carotenoids are great for their skin and eyes.
+Vitamin E is good for their hearts and has anti-inflammatory properties.
 Iron helps create hemoglobin in their blood, and potassium is good for their muscles.

-• Oats are high in fiber and are great for doggos that have wheat or grain sensitivities.
-Oats are also high in vitamin B6, which helps keep their coats nice and shiny, and linoleic acid which helps their skin.
+• Oats are high in fiber and are great for doggos that have sensitivities to wheat or other grains.
+Oats are also high in vitamin B6, which helps keep their coats nice and shiny, and linoleic acid which helps with itchy skin.

 • Eggs are high in protein and fatty acids that are good for your pooch.
-Oh, and don't forget to feed Fido those shells while you whip up these homemade dog treats.
+Oh, and don't toss those shells!
 While it may sound weird, egg shells mimic the calcium and phosphorous they would get from eating animal bones in the wild.
-These minerals are essential to supporting healthy teeth and bones.
+These minerals are essential to supporting healthy teeth and bones, which is why I often add them to my homemade food topper.

 Ingredients & Substitutions

-This peanut butter pumpkin dog treats recipe requires just a handful of simple ingredients.
+This peanut butter pumpkin dog treats recipe requires just a handful of simple, all-natural ingredients.
 Here’s what to grab:

-• Canned Pumpkin Purée - Make sure you’re reaching for pure pumpkin, NOT canned pumpkin pie filling which has spices that are toxic to dogs.
+• Pure Pumpkin Purée - Make sure you’re reaching for pure pumpkin, NOT canned pumpkin pie filling which has ingredients that are toxic to dogs.
 You can also use pure sweet potato purée or pure butternut squash purée instead.

 • Powdered Peanut Butter - I wanted to make these homemade pumpkin dog treats without flour, so I figured powdered peanuts would be a great alternative.
-If you don’t have any on hand, you’re welcome to swap in whole wheat flour or ground flax meal.
+Make sure you pick a brand that is sugar free, and definitely avoid any with harmful ingredients like the artificial sweetener xylitol or cocoa powder(which are highly toxic to dogs).
+If you don’t have any on hand, you’re welcome to swap in whole wheat flour, brown rice flour, or ground flax meal.

 • Rolled Oats - I used old-fashioned rolled oats, but you’re welcome to use quick-cooking oats or pre-ground oat flour instead.

 • Eggs - For binding the batter together.
-If your doggies can’t handle it, try using aquafaba (the liquid from a can of chickpeas) instead.
+If your doggies can’t handle eggs, try using aquafaba (the liquid from a can of chickpeas) or flax eggs instead.

-How To Make Pumpkin Peanut Butter Oatmeal Dog Treats
+How to Make Dog Treats with Pumpkin & Peanut Butter

-These easy pumpkin dog treats come together in a flash.
-Here’s how:
+These easy homemade dog biscuits come together in a flash.
+You don't even need to use a rolling pin!
+Here’s how it’s done:

 Step 1: Prep.
-Preheat oven to 350.
-Line two sheet pans with parchment.
+Preheat the oven to 350ºF.
+Line two baking sheets with parchment paper.
 Using your food processor (or high-speed blender), blitz your oats into a flour.

-Step 2: Whisk Wet Ingredients (pumpkin and egg) till smooth.
+Step 2: Whisk Wet Ingredients (pumpkin and egg) in a large bowl till smooth.

 Step 3: Add Dry Ingredients.
-Using a spatula, stir in peanut powder, then stir in oats.
-This will be a very thick dough.
+Using a sturdy spatula or wooden spoon, stir in peanut powder, then stir in oats.
+The dough will be very thick.

 Just because my boys love this peanut butter pumpkin dog treat recipe doesn’t mean they’re perfect for your pups.
-Here are some easy variations to try:
+Here are some easy variations to try for your fur baby:

-• Soft Pumpkin Oat Dog Treats - Pull the pumpkin dog cookies out of the oven after just 25 minutes in the oven at 350F.
+• Soft Pumpkin Oat Dog Treats - Got an old pup with tender teeth?
+Pull the pumpkin dog cookies out of the oven after just 25 minutes in the oven at 350ºF.
 Just note that these soft and chewy treats will need to be refrigerated to maintain freshness and they’ll only last for about 7-10 days.

 • Pumpkin Dog Treats Without Peanut Butter - If your pups can’t do peanuts, swap in whole wheat flour or ground flaxseed instead.

-• Other Fruit Peanut Butter Dog Treats - Bake or steam a sweet potato until super soft, then blitz into a purée.
-Use this purée in place of pumpkin.
-You can also use a mashed banana if you like!
+• Other Fruit Peanut Butter Dog Treats - Bake or steam a sweet potato until super soft, then blitz into a purée to use in place of pumpkin.
+You can also use a mashed banana or unsweetened, unflavored apple sauce if you like!

-• Grain-Free Pumpkin Dog Treats - Use ground flaxseed in place of ground oats.
+• Grain-Free Pumpkin Dog Treats - Use ground flaxseed or your favorite quasi-grain flour (e.g. quinoa or buckwheat) in place of ground oats.

 • No food processor?
 No problem.
-Just buy pre-ground oat flour to make these pumpkin and oatmeal dog treats instead!
+Save a step and just buy pre-ground oat flour instead!

 • Make sure you only serve these as treats, not as a full meal replacement.
-Doggies have specific nutritional needs, and while these pumpkin peanut butter dog treats have things that are good for dogs, they’re not built to fully sustain them.
+Doggies have specific nutritional needs, and while these pumpkin peanut butter dog treats are made with ingredients that are good for dogs, they’re not built to fully sustain them.
+In total, any supplementary foods outside of their kibble shouldn’t exceed more than 10% of their daily calories.
+(This means large dogs can eat more than small dogs.)

 Frequently Asked Questions